shopware5/devdocs/source/developers-guide/shopware-config/index.md

     ],
 ```
 With these options you can change the elasticsearch configuration.
 Usually only the `enabled` and `client` options are needed to setup a runnable elasticsearch configuration.
 The `max_result_window` option (since SW 5.5.2) can be useful if you're having more than 10000 products per category.
-For this case you should increase the value to a bit more than the article amount of these categories.
+For this case you should increase the value to a bit more than the product amount of these categories.
 The `max_expansions` option comes with SW 5.5.5 and allows you to change the ES expansions value of the `phrase_prefix` query for `name` and `number`.
 This can be useful if you want to show more results while searching e.g. for an product number like "SW1000".
 By default only products with an up to two-digit longer number will be shown as well (e.g. SW1000XX).
 Increase the value for `max_expansions` to also get products with more than a two-digit longer product number.
 You can use this option to set own fields for a `phrase_prefix` query as well.
 For example `'manufacturer.name' => 4` would be possible to search for products which start with the given manufacturer's name or an up to four characters longer name.